-- Model Name- This is a name to use to reference the Pixel Overlay Model in other areas of FPP such as Plugins, Scripts, etc. - Start Ch.- The Start Channel needs to match the start channel in your sequencing software and your String Ports. - Ch.
+- Sub Model- This is used if you want to only select a portion of a Pixel Overlay model. - Start Ch.- The Start Channel needs to match the start channel in your sequencing software and your String Ports. - Ch.
 Count- This is the number of channels (not pixels) that this model is using. - CH./Node- This is how many channels each node needs to control it.
-This is typically 3. - Orientation- This will be the orientation that you configured the matrix in your sequencing software. - Start Corner- This will normally be Top Left if you are using xLights and Bottom Left if you are using Vixen for P10/P5 type panels.
+This is typically 3.

+Orientation- This will be the orientation that you configured the matrix in your sequencing software.

+- Start Corner- This will normally be Top Left if you are using xLights and Bottom Left if you are using Vixen for P10/P5 type panels.
 For other items like Pixel Matrices or Mega Trees, this will be the settings that you used in your sequencing software. - Strings- This will typically be the number of rows in your matrix for P10/P5 type panels.
 For other items like Pixel Matrices or Mega Trees, this will be the settings that you used in your sequencing software. - Strands- This will be 1 for P10/ P5 type panels.
 For other items like Pixel Matrices or Mega Trees, this will be the settings that you used in your sequencing software.